Personally Identifiable Information

 To get an idea of how sensitive your collection may be:

-- Write down the questions you want to ask in your survey or usability test.
+- Write down the questions you want to ask in your survey or for UX research.

 - Consider the questions as a whole.
 How much information about each person will you collect?
 How much harm would it do if it was released?
 What will do you with the PII that you collect?
 Do you need it all for your project to be successful?